The best-in-class fault tree software tool for comprehensive risk and safety analysis

 The core feature of any fault tree tool is the ability to accurately calculate risk metrics.
 The calculation engine needs to be fast, reliable, as well as accurate.
 A variety of calculation methods should be available: exact (analytical), cut set approximation, such as cross-product, cut set summation, and Esary Proschan, as well as simulation.
 The mathematical engine must be able to support simulation to handle complex scenarios where analytical results are not possible.
 Additionally, an array of output results should be supported – such as unavailability, failure frequency, number of failures, and minimal cut set evaluation (MCS).

 Report features should include graphical output results as well as numeric table-based output.
-Added bonuses include features such as a dashboard for insight and overview of important metrics, the ability to install on-premise or online depending on your needs, and an API interface for integrating with other quality systems.
+Added bonuses include features such as the ability to store fault tree data in a databank for reusability and consistency, dashboards for insight and overview of important metrics, the ability to install on-premise or online depending on your needs, and an API interface for integrating with other quality systems.

 What do you expect from a best-in-class Fault Tree Analysis software tool?

 A visually impressive, easy-to-use diagramming front end?
 A highly accurate and fast mathematical calculation engine?
-A software tool delivered by a company that believes in, and is committed to, customer service and support?
-An FTA tool that is continually updated to remain in sync with current technologies?
+A software tool delivered by a company that believes in, and is committed to, continual product development and improvement?
 A software package that can be installed on-premise, or on your own private cloud, or cloud hosted for you?
 A browser-based, device independent solution that offers mobile friendly features to support your global or geographically diverse team?
 A company that truly delivers responsive and knowledgeable customer support?

 All of the above?

-See how Relyence Fault Tree can handle you needs.
+See how Relyence Fault Tree can handle your needs.
 Sign up now to start your free trial!